 Chapter 3: Tailoring your coaching to different reps

-The sales cycle generally starts with SDRs — as they build a large amount of the future pipeline.
-Make sure to instill their importance within the sales team.
-SDRs are usually the first point of contact for a prospect.
-Encourage them to do research and educate themselves as well.
+The sales process generally starts with SDRs — they are the ones who build out the future pipeline and are usually the first point of contact for a prospect.

 - Onboard efficiently